| |

 A Profile of Pigs for Those Who Love Them!

 On this page I'll outline a some of the more popular breeds of pig as well as a few that are rare and almost extinct.
 We will be constantly adding more as our website grows, so stay in touch.
-Follow the links or use the nav bar to find out about pot-bellied pigs, famous pigs and pigs as pets.
+Follow the links or use the nav bar to find out about famous hogs, pot-bellied pigs, and what they are like as pets.

 Different Types of Pigs